linode/docs/docs/development/r/how-to-deploy-rshiny-server-on-ubuntu-and-debian.md

 You can edit the port that Shiny Server will listen on, or change the site directory from which apps are served.
 The `directory_index` option allows visitors to view the contents of a directory by navigating to that path (for example, visiting `example.com:3838/sample-apps` will show a list of the example apps included in the Shiny Server installation).
 You can disable this behavior and hide the contents of directories by setting this option to `off`.
 For more information about configuring Shiny Server, see the official [Administrator's Guide](http://docs.rstudio.com/shiny-server/).

-You will need to restart the `shiny-server` service after making changes to this file:
+After making changes to this file, restart the `shiny-server` service:

       sudo systemctl restart shiny-server.service

 ## Next Steps

-In order to keep the deployed app up to date with changes made in your local environment, you can consider using a more sophisticated deployment method such as Git or Rsync.
+In order to keep the deployed app up-to-date with changes made in your local environment, consider using a more sophisticated deployment method such as Git or Rsync.
 Production deployments may also want to run Shiny Server behind a reverse proxy to make use of additional security and optimization features.